-The 4th Annual LRAN National Conference will be held on June 16th & 17th, 2014 at the Georgetown Law Center in Washington, DC, sponsored by Georgetown University's Kalmanovitz Initiative for Labor & the Working Poor.
+The 5th Annual LRAN National Conference will be held on June 15 & 16th at the Georgetown Law Center in Washington, D.C.
+Save the date!
+We look forward to seeing you all there.

 The Labor Research and Action Network (LRAN) is a dynamic collaborative effort to connect workers' rights organizations, academics and students to build workplace and economic power for working people in this country.

 The LRAN online community includes a website, listserv+, and an experts database to facilitate connections between scholars and practitioners working on worker campaigns.
 The listserv+ is a private, members-only, web-based forum that combines the functions of a listserve, online forum/newsgroup, and a wiki.
 You must be a current LRAN member and must register for access to the private network areas of this website.
 There is a $25 annual registration fee in order to access the LRAN listserve and database.

 To join LRAN, simply complete our online member registration form.
 For those who make a minimum $25 tax-deductible donation to LRAN on our online membership donation page, website registration is free.

 The 2015 Labor Research and Action Network national conference will be held June 15th and 16th at Georgetown Law Center in Washington, D.C.
 The Kalmanovitz Initiative for Labor and the Working Poor will host the conference.
 We are inviting proposals for the conference that fit into one of the conference tracks: Developing New Membership Models and Sustainability; Innovating Campaign Strategies That Build Power; Advancing Worker Rights in a Changing Economy, and Holding Corporations Accountable.
 Submissions are due by March 6th.